Dr-Chronosphere/rise-up-gamers/db_description.md

 - TeamID | ✅ | ❌ | ⛔
 - OrganizationID | ❌ | ✅ | Organizations.OrganizationID
 - GameID | ❌ | ✅ | Games.GamesID
+### Foreign Key Triggers/Effects
+- On deletion of an organization from Organizations table, cascade where Organizations.OrganizationID = Teams.OrganizationID
+- On deletion of game from Games table, cascade where Games.GameID = Teams.GameID
 ### Functional Dependencies
 TeamID -> OrganizationID, GameID
 ### In 3NF?